jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 123D Regulations
 Without limiting the general power to make regulations conferred by section 132, the Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
-  (a) specifying the categories of persons who may be exempted under section 105 from some or all of their work test obligations or the obligation to comply with section 60HA and specifying the grounds on which exemptions may be granted for each of those categories:
+  (a) specifying the categories of persons who may be exempted under section 105 from some or all of their work test obligations or the obligation to comply with section 60HA and specifying the grounds on which exemptions may be granted for each of those categories.
   (b)
   (c)

 ## Part 3 — General provisions

 ### 124 Money payable out of Crown Bank Account
-(1) There shall from time to time be paid out of the Crown Bank Account, from money appropriated by Parliament for the purpose,—
+(1) There shall from time to time be paid out of a Crown Bank Account, from money appropriated by Parliament for the purpose,—
   (a) all money required to be expended in providing benefits and making other payments under this Act:
   (aa)
   (b) all other expenditure incurred in the administration of this Act: